-The coefficient of the export(α) and that of the equipment capacity (β) show how much foreign exchange was allocated additionally according to an increase of the export and increase of equipment capacity.
-As is shown in high ad-R2, the foreign exchange allocation to each firm was explained almost completely by export performance and equipment capacity.
-This means that, the foreign exchange was allocated to each firm according to the clear and objective rule, as is discussed in the first half of this section.
-Moreover, it is notable that the movement of the of the coefficien α reflects the above-mentioned revision of the allocation method.
-That is, the rise of α from the first half of 1953 to the first half of 1955 roughly corresponded to the distribution method introduced in August, 1953 (Table 7).
-That method had the effect to increase the allocation of the foreign exchange per yen of the export, as was intended.
+Both coefficients of the export (α) and of the equipment capacity (β) show how much foreign exchange is additionally allocated in accordance with the growth of the exports and increase of equipment capacity of each firm.
+As indicated in high ad- \mathbb{R}^2 , the foreign exchange allocation to each firm is explained fully by its export performance and equipment capacity.
+This implies that the foreign exchange was allocated to each firm following a clear and objective rule discussed in the previous section.
+Moreover, it is notable that the movement of the coefficient α reflects the above-mentioned revision of the allocation method, that is, the rise of α from the first half of 1953 to the first half of 1955 roughly corresponded to the distribution method introduced in August, 1953 (Table 7).
+The method itself increases the allocation of foreign exchange to export on per yen basis.

-Besides the coefficient α , difference between domestic and foreign prices of wool influenced the size of the incentive for export and investment by the foreign exchange allotment system.
-We take domestic price of wool (P^w_d) from the wholesale price statistics by Bank of Japan, and its import price (P^w_i) from the customs clearance statistic by MOF.
-The difference between them is shown in Figure 4, and this price difference $(P^w_d-P^w_i)$ denotes the size of rent per pound of wool import.
-When the export price of wool products is assumed to be P^v_e , allocation of the rent per pound of wool yarn export becomes $\alpha \cdot P^v_e \cdot (P^w_d-P^w_i)/P^w_i (=R_1)$.
-On the other hand, allocation of the rent per unit of spinning equipment becomes $\beta \cdot (P^w_d-P^w_i)/P^w_i (=R_2)$.
+Besides the coefficient α , difference between domestic and foreign price of wool affects the size of the incentive to export as well as investment under the foreign exchange allotment system.
+We quote domestic price of wool (P_d^w) from the wholesale price statistics by Bank of Japan, and its import price (P_i^w) from the customs clearance statistics by MOF.
+The difference between them is illustrated in Figure 3, and this price difference $(P_d^w - P_i^w)$ denotes the size of rent per pound of wool import.
+This premium of imported wool is at least about 17% of its import price.
+When we assume the export price of wool products to be P_e^y , the allocation of the rent per pound of wool yarn export then becomes $\alpha \cdot P_e^y \cdot \left(P_d^w - P_i^w\right) / P_i^w \left(=R_1\right)$.
+Similarly, the allocation of the rent per unit of spinning equipment becomes $\beta \cdot \left(P_d^w - P_i^w\right) / P_i^w \left(=R_2\right)$ with the physical unit adjusted.